Jira Service Management vs Zendesk: An in-depth comparison for 2026

 Pricing breakdown

 Alright, let's talk money.
-Both platforms charge per agent, per month, but the price on the tin is rarely what you end up paying.
-The details and add-ons can make a big difference in your final bill.
+Both platforms charge per agent, per month, but the details and add-ons can make a difference depending on your needs.

 Jira Service Management pricing